gridsuite/gridexplore-app/src/plugins/README.md

 ];
 ```

-Defining and adding a group a group of plugins needs to add some code in the target component
+Defining and adding a group of plugins needs to add some code in the target component

 ```js
 // Plugins